alexanderYaw/nanotec-controller/docs/user-guide/index.md

 * **.NET 10 (Windows) runtime / SDK** — to build and run.
 * The **NanoLib** package (`nanotec.services.nanolib` 1.4.0) is restored automatically as a project dependency.
+* **HALCON** (26.05 Progress) — for the camera and the vision protocols.
+It is referenced by an absolute path in the project file, so it must be installed at that location to build.
+  Motion works even if the camera fails to open; only the vision features go dark.

 ### The application must run **as Administrator**
 Raw packet access through Npcap requires elevation.
 If you launch without admin rights,